sbhand39/MISA-Code-for-Sensitivity-Analysis/README.md

 where,
-E(X) is the expected mean in real space σ is the geometric standard deviation in real space
+E(X) is the expected mean in real space and σ is the geometric standard deviation in real space

 Equation 2: σ (standard deviation) = ln(e^GSD)